 The following PhD only courses are required for the PhD degree plan.
 Courses indicated with * must be completed prior to the qualifying exam.
 Requirements for these courses can be met through concurrent enrollment at other institutions and/or by consent of the student’s Academic Advisor.

-BMI 6319 Advanced Data Structures in Biomedical Informatics*
+BMI 6319 Data Analysis for Scientific Research in Biomedical Informatics*

 BMI 7302 Theories and Frameworks for Biomedical Informatics Research*

 BMI 7303 Critical Review of Biomedical Informatics Literature Seminar*

 BMI 7304 Advanced Research Design for Biomedical Informatics*

 Higher-level stats* Not offered at SBMI – See Advisor for concurrent enrollment options.